nf-core/rnaseq/README.md

 these modules to `~/R/nxtflow_libs/` if not present.
 You can specify what path to use with this command line flag.

+### `--clusterOptions`
+Submit arbitrary SLURM options (UPPMAX profile only).
+For instance, you could use `--clusterOptions '-p devcore'` to run on the development node (though won't work with default process time requests).

 ### `-c`
 Specify the path to a specific config file (this is a core NextFlow command).
 Useful if using different UPPMAX projects or different sets of reference genomes. **NB:** one hyphen only (core Nextflow parameter).